bitcoindevkit/rust-hwi/README.md

 ## Tests

-Unfortunatly at the moment you'll need a HW plugged in to be able to run tests.
+At the moment you'll need a HW plugged in to be able to run tests.

 If you don't have a hardware wallet, you can try [coldcard simulator](https://github.com/Coldcard/firmware).